Capital punishment in Nigeria: History

-21st century
+Present day

 Since the transition to democracy in 1999, death sentences are often given but rarely carried out.
 After 2006, no executions took place until June 2013, when four prisoners on death row were hanged, although about a thousand other condemned prisoners were awaiting execution at the time.
-The next executions occurred in 2016, when three men were hanged for murder and armed robbery.
+The last executions occurred in 2016, when three men were hanged for murder and armed robbery.

 On 17 December 2014, after being found guilty of conspiracy to commit mutiny, 54 Nigerian soldiers were sentenced to death by firing squad.
 The trial was held secretly by a military tribunal.

 The use of the death penalty in Nigeria has generated debate.
 In October 2014, former Delta State Governor Emmanuel Uduaghan pardoned three inmates who were on death row following the recommendations by the State Advisory Council on Prerogative of Mercy.
 In 2017, the Nigerian government rejected the call by Amnesty International to halt the planned execution of some inmates in Lagos State.

 In May 2020, during the coronavirus pandemic, a court in Lagos used a video conferencing application to issue a death sentence.

 In addition to executions carried out in accordance with the law, there are also extrajudicial executions in Nigeria.
-According to an estimate by the human rights group Global Rights, there were 800 extrajudicial executions in Nigeria in the period of 2020-2023.
+According to an estimate by the human rights group Global Rights, there were 800 extrajudicial executions in Nigeria in the period of 2020–2023.